What Can We Do For You?

 Guangzhou Junma Apparel Co.,Ltd.

 Professional Knitwear Manufacturing in China As a leading China sweater factory with 21 years of manufacturing excellence, we provide a full-spectrum of OEM/ODM knitwear services to global brands and retailers.
 Operating from our 3,000 m² state-of-the-art facility equipped with 110 advanced knitting machines, we boast an annual production capacity of 1.2 million pieces.
-Our production expertise spans across all categories, making us a versatile Custom Men’s Knitwear Manufacturer and Custom Women’s Knitwear Manufacturer.
-We take pride in our diverse capabilities, extending from Kids’ & Baby Knitwear manufacturing to niche markets as a specialized Custom Pet Sweaters Manufacturer.
-Additionally, we provide high-durability, Professional Uniform solutions for schools and corporate clients.
-With precision prototyping, high-quality production, and flexible MOQs, we are your one-stop Manufacturer & Supplier for all things knitwear.
+JM Sweater (https://www.google.com/search?q=jmsweater.com) is a professional China Sweaters Manufacturer and Sweaters Factory specializing in high-quality knitwear.
+We offer full-service manufacturing for Men's Sweaters, Women's Sweaters, Children Sweaters, Uniform Sweaters, and Pets Sweaters.
+With advanced production lines and a focus on the European and American markets, we are a Guangzhou leading Men/Women/Pets/Children/Children Sweater Factory & Manufacturer providing custom OEM/ODM solutions.
+With precision prototyping, high-quality production, and flexible MOQs, we are your one-stop Sweater Manufacturer & Supp lier for all things knitwear.

 Our Partners